pubkey/rxdb/docs-src/docs/articles/browser-database.md

 ---
-title: RxDB - The benefits of Browser Databases
+title: The benefits of Browser Databases and RxDB
 slug: browser-database.html
 ---